fenago/pytest-quick-start-guide/testing-with-pytest/Appendix_3.md

 **pytest-repeat: Run Tests More Than Once**

-To run tests more than once per session, use the pytest-repeat plugin.^1 This plugin is useful if you have an intermittent failure in a test.
+To run tests more than once per session, use the pytest-repeat plugin.
+This plugin is useful if you have an intermittent failure in a test.

 Following is a normal test run of tests that start with test_list from ch7/tasks